Summary

 Notable Quotes

-"Wire framing plus a little bit of storytelling is awesome."
+"Wire frames plus a little bit of storytelling is awesome."

-"If you don't know what should go in a specific area, leave it as a question mark to prompt discussion."
+"If you don’t know what should go in a specific area, it is really powerful to leave it as a question mark."

 More Videos